When you find a barn you have to stop for a photo with the Mitsubishi . Photo: Scotty ReissEclipse Cross

 More Modern and Classic Design Details for 2022

-In the redesigned Eclipse Cross, Mitsubishi did three key things: First, the design team smoothed out the lines of the rear tailgate, giving it a more conventional SUV look.
+In the redesigned Eclipse Cross, Mitsubishi did three key things: First, the design team smoothed out the lines of the rear tailgate.
+This gave it a more conventional SUV look.
 Then, they added premium features.
 Last, they updated the front of the SUV with Mitsubishi’s new design language: a bold grille framed by stacked lights and accented by running lights that wrap around the front corners of the car.
-The effect is distinct, and while it may not be everyone’s cup of tea, I found the look grew on me throughout my test drive.
+The effect is distinct.
+While it may not be everyone’s cup of tea, I found the look grew on me throughout my test drive.

-They also added a head up display and a dual panel sun roof, each panel with its own retractable screen so that rear seat passengers can open or close it as they please.
+Also, they added a head-up display and dual-panel sunroof.
+Each panel has its own retractable screen, so rear seat passengers can open or close it as they please.
 Swipe to see how this works.

 View this post on Instagram